fbpx

 If you feed your hamster too much fresh food or protein, he might develop diarrhea.
 Eating too many seeds can also cause this to occur.

-When you take your hamster in to be examined, your vet might put him on antibiotics to treat a bacterial infection.
+When you take your hamster to be examined, your vet might put him on antibiotics to treat a bacterial infection.

 These are often oral medications and may treat upper respiratory infections, skin issues, and bacterial overgrowths causing diarrhea.

-It’s vital that you give all medications as your vet has prescribed them.
+You must give all medications as your vet has prescribed them.
 Not doing so can cause a relapse in your pet or cause them to get worse.

 FAQs